 Don’t forget the reason you want a piece of content written!
 Should the call to action be to link to your contact page, push customers towards taking advantage of an offer, or sign up to your newsletter?

-In the age of Google, search engine optimisation (SEO) can be the difference between making it onto page one and being lost to the recesses of the internet.
+In the age of digital marketing, search engine optimisation (SEO) can be the difference between making it onto page one of Google and being lost to the recesses of the internet.
 Let the writer know what search terms (including any localisation or variables) you want to be included, such as ‘plumbers in Croydon’.

 Be aware, not all freelance copywriters offer a service for providing images of other multimedia content.
 Include details about what kind of image as well as quality, size and orientation you’re looking for.